servo/servo.org/_posts/2023-12-15-this-year-in-servo.md

       1 1322294+shanehandley@users.noreply.github.com
       1 110025628+varundhand@users.noreply.github.com

+this still has serious problems
-before mid-july, we landed patches with homu (bors-servo <infra@servo.org>), so we need to extract authors some other way -->
+- before mid-july, we landed patches with bors-servo <infra@servo.org> (homu)
+- before 2023, we landed patches with bors-servo <servo-ops@mozilla.com>
+- merging authors by hand is a pain

+wait. why am i even doing contributor analysis over commit authors? i can just do it over github users that opened pull requests, which solves all of these problems
+-->